max-mulawa/go-string-conversion-benchmark/README.md

 # String Cast Benchmarks for Golang

-While coding Go I commonly find the need to []byte(string) or string([]byte).
+While coding Go I commonly find the need to do []byte(string) or string([]byte).

-These simple benchmarks demystify the performance impacts of using these operations in your code.
+These simple benchmarks demystify the performance impacts of using those operations in your code.

 ## Usage